 Taxidermy Online Schools: How to Choose

-Taxidermists are professionals who preserve dead animals in lifelike poses for display in places such as museums and private residences.
-Online programs in taxidermy are not commonly available, but students may be able to find programs with online components or commercially offered classes through organizations formed specifically to teach taxidermy.
+Taxidermists preserve dead animals in lifelike poses for display in places such as museums and private residences.
+Online programs in taxidermy are not commonly available, but students can find programs with online components or commercially offered classes through organizations formed specifically to teach taxidermy.

 How to Choose an Online School for Taxidermy